enkidevs/curriculum/sql/dml/insert/insert-discussion-insight.md

 ## Content

-You've levelled up your SQL skills!
-Let's see how you handle inserts.
+You've leveled up in SQL!
+It's time to test your data insertion skills.

 Consider the following `movies` table: